arghyacodes/Java-Fte/README.md

 Q4> Accept amount in figures and convert into word (limit 1Cr) Q5> Accept name of the day and display owner and color

+## Day 2

+Virtual function : When loosely coupled techniques methods of the sub class should be virtually defined in the  super class.

+What is : Composition, Aggregation, Association Association - child class directly depends on parent class is an association.
+ Aggregation -

+Overriding - If same method present in super and sub class then that method will be called to which object belongs to.

+Q> Write a program to reverse int, float, string, long

+checked & unchecked exceprion, why do we need finally block